PPC.co

 Remember, the conversation needs to be honest.
 It is terrific to lower the expectations of your client.
 However, it is better to tell them everything honestly when setting goals for the campaign rather than justifying why it performed a certain way later on.

 Don’t let your clients get locked into unrealistic goals.
-Instead, explain the entire process of investigating and researching the account to your client.
+Instead, explain the entire process of investigating and researching the account across the search engine to your client.

 The client may have higher expectations, assuming that you will quickly take over the account that the previous marketer left.
-Ence, it is essential to elucidate your approach towards the campaign.
+Once, it is essential to elucidate your approach towards the campaign.

 Suggest Your Strategies

 It is essential to address that every client is different.
-For example, you may b appointed by an organization with an entire marketing team to lend a little helping hand.
+For example, you may be appointed by an organization with an entire marketing team to lend a little helping hand.

 On the other hand, a single person could also hire you to help them with their campaign.
 In both cases, do not leave your creativity behind.